- First Amendment

-Professor Greene currently serves on the executive committee, as Chair Elect, of the AALS’s Antitrust and Trade Regulation Section and as a contributing editor on the Antitrust Law Journal’s editorial board.
-Professor Greene is a graduate of Yale Law School and Yale College (summa cum laude, Phi Beta Kappa, distinction in her major – Economics and Political Science).
+Professor Greene currently serves on the executive committee, as Chair Elect, of the American Association of Law School’s Antitrust and Trade Regulation Section and as a contributing editor on the Antitrust Law Journal’s editorial board.
+Professor Greene is a graduate of Yale Law School and Yale College (summa cum laude, Phi Beta Kappa, with distinction in her major – Economics and Political Science).